 Tim is co-director of the £5.2m Centre for Industrial Energy, Materials and Products.
 He was a construction industry economist prior to posts at the New Economics Foundation and Sheffield Hallam University.
 A specialist in product lifetimes, his research interests are multidisciplinary, embracing sustainable design, consumer behaviour, public policy, and environmental values.
-His work has been funded by the European Commission, EPSRC, Defra and WRAP, and has included collaborative projects with industry in the clothing and electronic goods sectors.
-He is Contributing Editor of Longer Lasting Products (Gower, 2010).

 Dr Christine Cole is a Research Fellow in Product Lifetimes.